Eurovision Song Contest Asia

-Early development
+Development

+In September 2008, the European Broadcasting Union (EBU) announced plans for an Asia-Pacific counterpart to the Eurovision Song Contest, scheduled for 2009.
+By March 2009, the competition had been named Our Sound – The Asia Pacific Song Contest, and was scheduled to be held in the second half of the year.
+The contest was to be coordinated by the Singapore-based company Asiavision, led by German entrepreneur Andreas Gerlach, with broadcasters from 16 countries and regions slated to participate: Cambodia, China, Hong Kong, India, Indonesia, Japan, Laos, Macao, Malaysia, Pakistan, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
+The contest was subsequently postponed several times and ultimately never materialised.

-In March 2016, the European Broadcasting Union began development on an adaptation of the Eurovision Song Contest for the Asia-Pacific region with SBS.
+In March 2016, the EBU began development on an adaptation of the Eurovision Song Contest for the region with Special Broadcasting Service (SBS).
 SBS was working on the project with its production partner Blink TV.
 The first contest was scheduled to be held in Australia in 2017.
-The official name of the competition was Eurovision Asia Song Contest (or simply Eurovision Asia) in August 2017.
-The planned inaugural edition has been postponed multiple times, mainly owing to the political climate in Asia.

-By May 2017, Australia, Hong Kong and Singapore had shown interest in hosting the first edition of Eurovision Asia.
-The Singaporean government put forward $4 million to host the contest, while the city of Sydney and the state of New South Wales said they would invest heavily in hosting.
+The official name of the competition was revealed to be Eurovision Asia Song Contest (or simply Eurovision Asia) in August 2017.
+By May, Australia, Hong Kong and Singapore had shown interest in hosting the first edition of the contest.
+The Singaporean government put forward S$4 million to host the event, while the city of Sydney and the state of New South Wales said they would invest in hosting.
 The city council of Gold Coast claimed in November 2018 that the first contest would take place at the Gold Coast Convention and Exhibition Centre from 30 November to 7 December 2019.
-By August of that year, the contest was still in development.
-In 2021, it was confirmed that SBS had shelved the project.
+In May 2021, it was confirmed that SBS had shelved the project.

-SBS's plans from May 2016 were for every country in Asia to be eligible to compete, meaning there would be a maximum of 68 participants.
-Membership in the Asia-Pacific Broadcasting Union would not be a requirement for participation.
-By March 2019, ten countries had confirmed their intention to participate: Australia, Vanuatu, Japan, Kazakhstan, China, South Korea, New Zealand, Maldives, Papua New Guinea and Solomon Islands.
-Australia confirmed its participation, while China, Japan and South Korea were named as potential participants.
+SBS's plans from May 2016 were for one broadcaster from each country in the Asia-Pacific region to be eligible to compete, meaning there would be a maximum of 68 participants.
+Membership in the Asia-Pacific Broadcasting Union (ABU) would not be a requirement for participation.
+By March 2019, the broadcasters from ten countries had confirmed their intention to participate: Australia, China, Japan, Kazakhstan, Maldives, New Zealand, Papua New Guinea, Solomon Islands, South Korea and Vanuatu.
+SBS confirmed its participation, while China, Japan and South Korea were named as potential participants.